 At design time, the processing of system data can be specified with a variety of notations.
-Apart from DFDs, frequently used notations are activity diagrams [15] and business process models (BPMN [7]).
-Our rationale for focusing on DFDs is twofold: First, they are widely applied in practice, specifically, in the automotive industry [44] and at Microsoft [66] as part of their STRIDE methodology.
+Apart from DFDs, frequently used notations are activity diagrams [14] and business process models (BPMN [6]).
+Our rationale for focusing on DFDs is twofold: First, they are widely applied in practice, specifically, in the automotive industry [41] and at Microsoft [62] as part of their STRIDE methodology.
 Second, they represent an essential set of concepts necessary for data flow analysis (processes and data flows between them), which can be mapped exhaustively to activity diagrams and business processes, rendering our mapping generation technique also applicable to these model kinds.
-We introduce our technique for DFDs, but it can be applied to a broad range of modeling languages supporting data flow modeling.

-In what follows, we introduce DFDs and an extended notation which allows to include securityrelevant information in DFD models, which is required for checking the consistency between planned security and implemented security properties.
+In what follows, we introduce DFDs and the extended security notation which is required for checking the consistency between planned security and implemented security properties.